hpink97/loan_default_predictor/README.md

 **Hyperparameter Optimization**

 The `Model` class provides a method `bayesian_hyperparam_optimisation(pbounds, ...)` to perform Bayesian hyperparameter optimization using the `BayesianOptimization` library.
+The method allows num_features to be defined within `pbounds`, which perform `.select_features()` during the optimisation process.
 It takes the following parameters:

 - `pbounds`: A dictionary containing hyperparameter bounds for the optimization.
 - `start_hyperparam` (optional): A dictionary containing initial hyperparameters.
 Defaults to None.